Find all you need to know about the most common types of files on the internet

 Windows XP and Windows Vista can both open Zip files automatically, just double click on a Zip file to inspect its contents.
 You may have already been working with Zip files without even knowing it, since clicking on a Zip file simply displays its contents in a Windows Explorer window.

 Wouldn’t it be great to create our own Zip files, to send files and photographs to our friends across the internet?
 Windows Explorer comes with some basic support for creating Zip files, if you want to make your own Zip files in Explorer, take a look at this tutorial.

 Want a more powerful Zip utility with better compression and support for other archive formats?
 Then you need the superb free 7-Zip package.
 Check out our free Windows tutorials on 7-Zip:-

 PC acrobatics?! – What are pdf/Acrobat files?

-Nothing to do with acrobatics, Adobe Acrobat/pdf files are very common on the internet and in business.
+Nothing to do with acrobatics, Adobe pdf files (previously known as Acrobat files) are very common on the internet and in business.
 In the days before fast, powerful multimedia computers were commonplace, chances are you would buy a computer program from a store and receive a printed instruction manual.
 Nowadays more and more companies are saving money by including manuals in pdf format.
 Pdf files are also used for forms and receipts and sometimes also letters and business correspondence.
 Unlike web pages or word processor documents, pdf files are designed to look identical on any machine that can open them and in the case of instruction manuals or other documents, identical to the paper hard-copy they are based on.

 Keep checking back to Top-Windows-Tutorials.com as we add more free Windows tutorials to help you use files and communicate more effectively.